The Skills Academy

 More than 150 subject matter experts from across the sector are identifying content for the courses in The Skills Academy.
 Specialist curriculum developers are using this content to design courses in line with how adults learn and embed new skills in their everyday work.

-A new technology platform is the central destination for learners, and a dedicated service centre in Perth supports participating agencies.
+A new digital platform is the central destination for learners and a dedicated service centre in Perth supports participating agencies.

 How have the courses been chosen?